bocchino/fprime/docs/Design/data-products.md

 This function takes a container data structure _D_ and a size.
 It requests an `Fw::Buffer` of the requested size and stores it in _D_.
+It returns a status value indicating whether the buffer allocation succeeded.

 1. If _C_ has a `product` `request` port, a member function `Dp_Request` for asynchronously requesting a fresh